Modulated Neural ODEs: Experiments

-Next, we test our methodology on the Lotka-Volterra benchmark \citep{rubanova2019latent,norcliffe2021neural}, governed by a pair of first-order nonlinear differential equations describing the predator-prey dynamics (Eq.~\ref{eq:lv} in App.~\ref{ap:exp-details}).
-The generated trajectories have different initial positions and parameters that describe the interaction between the two populations across data sequences.
-Similar to sinusoidal data, the time-invariant variable of interest is the one that governs the dynamics, i.e. the interaction parameters.
+Next, we test our framework on the predator-prey benchmark \citep{rubanova2019latent,norcliffe2021neural}, governed by a pair of first-order nonlinear differential equations (also known as Lotka-Volterra system, Eq.~\ref{eq:lv}).
+The training data consists of $\Ntr=600$ trajectories of length $\Ttr=100$.
+For every trajectory the four parameters of the differential equation are sampled, therefore each trajectory specifies a different interaction between the two populations.
+Validation and test data consist of $\Nval=\Ntest=100$ trajectories with sequence length $\Tval=100$ and $\Ttest=300$.
+Similarly to sinusoidal data, we add noise to the data following \citep{rubanova2019latent}.

-The empirical results confirm the initial observations gained from the sinusoidal dataset: \emph{dynamics modulators} improve the predictive abilities of a NODE model for a dynamical system, as seen in Fig.~\ref{fig:lv} in App.~\ref{ap:add_results}.
-In particular, even though NODE fits the training sequences well ($N_t=200$) outside this training regime the performance of the model drops massively, while our \textsc{INODE, SINODE} circumvent this.
-The test MSE confirms the empirical observations, see Fig.~\ref{fig:mse_all} (\textbf{b}).
-For sequences $<T_N$, the performance of NODE is on par with our framework (see Fig.~\ref{fig:lv_phase_ap} in App.~\ref{ap:add_results}), but on longer sequences our approach is superior as indicated by a lower MSE.

-Furthermore, we also visualise the generated latent space of the test sequences in Fig.~\ref{fig:lv_latent}.
-The latent plots of our framework are more aligned with the true dynamics as they better match the commonly observed phase diagrams of LV dynamics (see Fig.~\ref{fig:lv_phase_ap} in App.~\ref{ap:add_results} ).
-Lastly, the addition of the SSL loss term brings minor improvements.
-In particular, it is beneficial when the frequency of the observation is low, see Fig.~\ref{fig:lv} in App.~\ref{ap:add_results}.
-In such cases, when the data is limited, having an additional constraint might be beneficial for the model.